garethjmsaunders/digital-code-style-guide/css/03-comments.md

 These types of comment allow us to keep all of our documentation in one place whilst referring to the parts of the ruleset to which they belong.

+TODO:
+From Trello: If you find an answer online (read: on Stack Overflow) then add the link to a comment so future people know what’s up.

 ## Preprocessor comments